twodashes/universal/README.md

 # Universal "kitchen sink" utility functions

 Like @lodash, but with more dashes (lots of functionality, and uses underscores instead of camelCase).
-Kitchen sink utilities and "pure" functions (almost pure - sorting use [].sort()).
+Utilities and "pure" functions (almost pure - sorting use [].sort()).
 Promises, filtering, sorting, combining, text analysis, math, curry, sleep, etc.

 See also: 📙🚀 [@twodashes/browser](https://github.com/twodashes/browser) 📙🚀, which is structured the same way, but only for browser-specific code like OS, Retina, AJAX, URLs, etc. Coming soon: "@twodashes/node", including HTTP requests and CLI args for Node.
 Planned for the future are more platform-specific functions: "@twodashes/rnative" for React Native, "@twodashes/ionic", and in a galaxy far far away "@twodashes/quasar".